jasonsippy/Fit-Journal/README.md

 After all, who is your biggest competitor if not yourself?

 ## Fit Journal Schema
+Creating a database in Boyce-Codd Normal Form (BCNF) deals with eliminates anomalies that may be dependent on other columns of a table.
+By creating multiple tables, updating and deleting can occur without having to affect the other tables/portions of the database.
 #### Persons
 |ID|NAME|Age|Weight (lb)|Entry Date|
 |--|----|---|-----------|----------|